-In this digital age, most of our memories are stored in the form of digital media like images and videos.
+In this digital age, most of our memories are stored in the form of digital media like photos and videos.
 The camera is one of the greatest discoveries in the past few decades considering its ability to capture a moment of our precious time.
-We’ve witnessed the rapid increase in storage technology which allows us to store these images but there is a risk of losing these images either in the form of accidental deletion or an unfortunate data corruption.
+We’ve witnessed the rapid increase in storage technology which allows us to store these images but there is a risk of losing these photos either in the form of accidental deletion or unfortunate data corruption.
+Fortunately, we can recover deleted photos from SD card on Windows 10 using ZAR X recovery tool.

 It’s quite a pain to lose all those memorable photos and you’d definitely try to restore them in any of the possible ways.
 SD cards are one of the most accident-prone storage devices as you access them more often than your Hard disks.
-So, in this article, we will show you how to recover the lost images in your SD card.
+So, in this article, we will show you how to recover the lost photos in your SD card.
 While there are many ways to recover corrupted or deleted data from an SD card, we are picking a suitable software for Windows PC that can do this job just fine.
+If you want your Windows 10 PC to switch between the dark and light themes automatically, you can do it via Windows 10 auto-night mode.

 - Download and install the ZAR X recovery software from the above download link.